Restored Church of God: Schools and camps

 The RCG runs Ambassador Center, a two-year institution to train RCG's future ministers and leaders, modeled after the WCG's Ambassador College.
 The church also runs Ambassador Youth Camp, an annual summer camp for its teenage members.

-The church discourages conventional 2-person romantic dating among teenagers, preferring group-based social activities.
+The church discourages conventional two-person romantic dating among teenagers, preferring group-based social activities.
 It also discourages participation in blogs, especially among youth, citing concerns over victimization.

 Wadsworth headquarters

-The RCG started constructing its world headquarters in Wadsworth, Ohio, in 2012, and it was partially modeled after Armstrong's Ambassador College campus in Pasadena, California.
-The church's plans for the project include a four-story Hall of Administration building, a 450-seat auditorium, an educational training center, a studio, and a mail-processing building.
+The RCG started constructing its world headquarters in Wadsworth, Ohio, and it was partially modeled after Armstrong's Ambassador College campus in Pasadena, California.
 The project broke ground on May 10, 2012, and the administration building officially opened on June 21, 2013.